When it comes to food, Hanoi is our favorite city in Vietnam. That’s saying a lot considering how good Vietnamese food is throughout the country.

 What to Order: Bun cha, nem cua be

 What We Paid: VND 50,000 for bun cha and nem cua be

-Another dish associated with Hanoi and the north is banh cuon.
+Another Hanoi food favorite is banh cuon.
 It’s a type of rice roll made from thin sheets of steamed fermented rice batter filled with seasoned ground pork and wood ear mushrooms.

 The rolls are topped with fried shallots and typically served with a side of fresh herbs, gio lua (Vietnamese pork sausage), sliced cucumber, bean sprouts, and nuoc cham.

 I had time for just one banh cuon shop on my most recent trip to Vietnam.
 The place on my radar was closed that night but I was lucky to find Bánh Cuốn Bà Xuân.

 It’s located farther north, closer to Truc Bach Lake, so it doesn’t seem to get as many tourists.
 But it was packed with locals at the time which is always an encouraging sign.

 No one could speak English so I had trouble ordering.
 I basically had to point to the rice rolls steaming over pots of boiling water for them to understand what I wanted.
 Thankfully they did, and brought me back this heaping plate of banh cuon topped with crispy fried shallots and a side of gio lua.